 Transfer back to Montecatini Terme

-As an alternative you can book an organised back transfer to Montecatini Terme (29 euros per person, payable locally, reservation obligatory, only saturday).
+You can go from Florence to Montecatini Terme by train.
+Alternatively you can book an organised back transfer to Montecatini Terme (45,00 EUR per person, payable in advance, reservation obligatory, only saturdays).

-In the charm category the following hotels are expected to be reserved for you:
+In the charm category the following hotels will be booked for you (depending on availability).

 Special dates are bookable on request.

 Since the beginning of 2011 guests have to pay a tourism tax in many italian towns.
-The costs are Euro 3-4 per person and night.
-This tourism tax is not included in the tour Price.
+The costs are Euro 1,00 - 5,00 EUR per person and night.
+This tourism tax is not included in the travel price.

 7 day hotline service